gjorgjinac/food-disease-dataset/README.md

 Each sample in the dataset contains:
 * food_entity: the name of the food entity extracted by BuTTER and manually curated
-* disease_entity: the name of the food entity extracted by SABER and manually curated
+* disease_entity: the name of the disease entity extracted by SABER and manually curated
 * sentence: the sentence in which the food and disease entities co-occur
 * disease_doid: the id of the disease in the Disease Ontology, as extracted by SABER
 * is_cause: binary indicator of the existence of the _cause_ relation between the food and disease entities